Christopher Cokinos

 Cokinos is the winner of fellowships and grants from the American Antiquarian Society, the Utah Arts Council, and the National Science Foundation.
 In 2003–2004 he was a member of the Antarctic Search for Meteorites expedition for five weeks, as part of his research for The Fallen Sky: An Intimate History of Shooting Stars.

 His essays, poems and reviews have appeared in the New York Times, the Los Angeles Times, the Iowa Review, Shenandoah, High Country News, Ecotone, Orion, Poetry, Western Humanities Review, and Science, among many other venues.
+Now retired, he continues to contribute essays to the Los Angeles Times and covers NASA and other topics for Astronomy magazine, among other publications.

+Cokinos has been an analog astronaut at the Mars Desert Research Station and is leading an all-artists lunar surface analog at the Space Analog for Moon and Mars at Biosphere 2.

-Cokinos lives with his partner, the writer Kathe Lison.
+Cokinos lives in Logan, Utah, with his partner, the writer Kathe Lison.